Industry Analysis

 Executive Summary

 It is now becoming abundantly clear that the market for conventional services of accounting firms is shrinking.
 However, this does not mean that mid-size firms cannot flourish as the industry rapidly changes.
 In fact, the opportunities are endless if these firms are prepared to expand their service offering and take advantage of new technology.
-In this new era, firms will require:

-● a bold vision that embraces new service lines and expanded consulting services;
+• A bold vision that embraces new service lines and expanded consulting services

-● demonstrated commitment to diversity in the way they recruit, develop, reward and promote their staff;
+• Demonstrated commitment to diversity in the way they recruit, develop, reward and promote their staff

-● the adoption of next generation technology platforms that promise to fundamentally change the way accounting firms operate, expand and scale their services offering.
+• The adoption of next generation technology platforms that promise to fundamentally change the way accounting firms operate, expand and scale their services offering

 Trends